achillean00/achillean00.github.io/docs/_posts/2022/2022-01-20-fixing-ms-teams-error-80080300.md

 2. Find the shortcut for teams
 3. Go to the compatibility tab and set the compatibility mode to *Windows 8*

 On starting Team from the changed icon it worked fine.
-I could also then kill of Teams, undo the compatibility hack and restart Teams without issue...
+I could also then kill off Teams, undo the compatibility hack and restart Teams without issue...